-Develop adaptation/resilience plan, inclusive of specific actionable strategies and timelines.
-136. Provide a brief description of the work you are advancing related to Adaptation Action #3.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
+meant to be an exhaustive list, but rather a list of the most impactful actions.
 137. Is equity being embedded into Adaptation Action #3?
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Below are several suggested ways that a local/tribal government can embed equity into this climate ac ction provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
-Respondents can include actions not included in this list.
-Provide multiple benefits or co-benefits in disinvested communities based upon community input Prioritize the solutions/resources in the Plan by their potential to reduce risk rather than by geography, property values, or income Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of actions within that Plan or low-income disinvested communities, or communities of color.
-Ensure the toolkit for each action is made public for accountability and discussion Develop metrics and milestones that are reported on publicly so the municipality can be held accountable.
-Set expectations with the community on the format and frequency of reporting Ensure solutions sufficiently address all climate threats.
-Take into consideration how climate threats affect individuals an neighborhoods differently (based on various factors including social determinants of health) Include a mix of solutions including a mix of policy and capita projects.
-Capital projects should include a plan and budget for upkeep and maintenance Include strategies that protect the lives and health of outdoor workers O Yes O No
+Respondents can inc clude actions not included in this list.
+Provide multiple benefits or co-benefits in disinvested communities based upon community in Prioritize the colutions (recovered in the Plan by their notantial to reduce risk rether than by a • Prioritize the solutions/resources in the Plan by their potential to reduce risk rather than by gincome eography, property values, c income Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organiz. rations that represent community members from disinvested communities ations that represent Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of actions within that Plan or low-income disinvested communities, or communities of color.
+Ensure the toolkit for each acaccountability and discussion Develop metrics and milestones that are reported on publicly so the municipality can be held expectations with the community on the format and frequency of reporting l accountable.
+Set Ensure solutions sufficiently address all climate threats.
+Take into consideration how climate neighborhoods differently (based on various factors including social determinants of health) threats affect individuals and Include a mix of solutions including a mix of policy and capita projects.
+Capital projects should ld include a plan and budget for upkeep and maintenance , , Include strategies that protect the lives and health of outdoor workers Include strategies that protect the lives and health of outdoor workers Yes